testit-tms/api-client-js/docs/ProjectExportApi.md

 <a name="exportProjectZip"></a>
 # **exportProjectZip**
-> UUID exportProjectZip(projectId, time-Zone-Offset-In-Minutes, ExportProjectJson\_request)
+> UUID exportProjectZip(projectId, time-Zone-Offset-In-Minutes, ProjectExportQueryModel)

 Export project as Zip file in background job